-People have been isolated and apart from one another, and while this year you might be traveling to see some of the special people in your life, you can’t be everywhere at once.
-Your card might be just the thing to let others know you haven’t forgotten them.
+We can’t be everwhere to wish all the perople we know “glad tidings” in person.
+So your card might be just the thing to let others know you haven’t forgotten them.
 And according to this New York Times article, a lot of people are taking time this holiday to share their glad tidings.
-Christmas card sales are booming!

 This year, send a card to anyone and everyone you can think of: neighbors, coworkers (due to working remotely), friends, people in the social and civic organizations you belong to, your child’s teacher, and anyone else.
 Hand them out to baristas, the Amazon delivery driver, the dog catcher … you get the point!

 As an extra act of kindness, you can partner with a local nursing home and send cards to each of their residents.

 Each card you give is a physical reminder of your good wishes for the recipient’s holiday, so be generous with giving cards.

 Is It OK to Send Digital or Email Christmas Cards?
 What Are the Pros and Cons of Sending Printed Cards Versus Email Cards?

 1. If your only relationship with someone is a digital one, then an email card is fine.
 If the recipient is family or a flesh-and-blood friend, then a standard card is the best choice.

 2. The drawback of an email card is its brief lifespan.
 It has just about as much impact on the recipient as the countless jokes, political musings, spam for weight-loss miracles, and get-rich-quick scams that land in our email inboxes.

 Plus, the recipients are likely to give it less than ten seconds of their time before pressing the delete key.
 It’s unlikely that anyone else in the family will ever know about the card, let alone see or read it.